 10 Reasons - part 1

-Why FINTECH Startups Fail… and what you can do to solve them
+10 reasons why FINTECH Startups Fail... and what you can do to tackle them?

 Underfunding is a killer and it usually strikes much quicker than the unsuspecting startup thought it would.
 Once a startup realizes it needs additional funding, they don’t take into account the amount of time before their company will actually begin to receive the money from the investor.
 The time lag from a letter of intent to an actual check can be three months to one year, and investor infusions never come in one lump sum.
 In the meantime, no matter how good the product, no prospect will buy from a company that is on financial life support.
 During the vetting process, financial institutions will demand assurance that your company is strong and viable.